- Chart

 Core Business Areas

-- Data Center and AI (DCAI): Focuses on solutions for data centers, cloud computing, and artificial intelligence.
+- Data Center and AI (DCAI): Develops processors and solutions for servers, cloud computing, and artificial intelligence.

-- Network and Edge (NEX): Provides networking infrastructure and edge computing solutions.
+- Network and Edge (NEX): Provides products for networking infrastructure, 5G, and edge computing applications.

-- Intel Foundry Services (IFS): Offers manufacturing capacity to external customers as a foundry.
+- Intel Foundry Services (IFS): Offers manufacturing services to external customers, producing chips based on their designs.

 Leadership and Structure